david96182/ninjemail/README.md

 The `browser` parameter specifies the browser to be used for automation.
 The default value is "firefox".
 Currently, Ninjemail supports **Firefox, Chrome and Undetected Chrome**.
 The acceptable values for the browser parameter are `firefox`, `chrome` and `undetected-chrome` respectively.

 The `captcha_keys` parameter is a dictionary that contains the **API keys for supported captcha solving services**, based on `config.toml`.
 The default value is an empty dictionary.
 You can provide API keys for specific captcha solving services if required.
+Currently, the following services are supported:

-Currently, **"capsolver"** is supported.
+- **"capsolver"**
+- **"nopecha"**

+To provide the API keys for these services, you can pass a dictionary to the `captcha_keys` parameter.
+Each key-value pair in the dictionary corresponds to a captcha solving service and its respective API key as shown in the example above.

 The `sms_keys` parameter is a dictionary that contains the **API key/s for the SMS service/s**, based on `config.toml`.
 The default value is an empty dictionary.
 You can provide an API key or keys for the SMS services if required.
 Currently, **"getsmscode"**, **"smspool"** and **"5sim"** are supported.